truenas/documentation/content/SCALE/SCALECLIReference/System/_index.md

 {{< expand "Obtaining a Build Time" "v" >}}
 #### Description
-The `build_time` command does not require entering proterties or arguments.
+The `build_time` command does not require entering properties or arguments.
 Enter the command, then press <kbd>Enter</kbd>.
 The command returns the date and time of the software build installed and running on the system.